lightninglabs/chantools/README.md

   -h, --help             Show this help message

 Available commands:
-  derivekey        Derive a key with a specific derivation path from the BIP32 HD root key. dumpbackup       Dump the content of a channel.backup file. dumpchannels     Dump all channel information from lnd's channel database.
+  chanbackup       Create a channel.backup file from a channel database. derivekey        Derive a key with a specific derivation path from the BIP32 HD root key. dumpbackup       Dump the content of a channel.backup file. dumpchannels     Dump all channel information from lnd's channel database.